Skip to Main Content

 The Architecture That Defines the Croisette

 Every major Cannes hotel occupies the Boulevard de la Croisette, but only one has become, over 110 years, the visual shorthand for the city itself.
 The Carlton's Belle Époque facade, white and layered with wedding-cake ornamentation, has appeared in enough film stills and press photographs that it functions less as a building and more as a civic emblem.
-When the property closed for its most extensive renovation since its 1913 opening, the reconstruction project drew industry attention that few French hotel refurbishments generate.
+When the property underwent its most extensive renovation since its 1913 opening, the reconstruction project drew industry attention that few French hotel refurbishments generate.
 The question was whether a building so weighted with association could absorb a significant interior overhaul without losing the quality that made it worth preserving.

-The answer, broadly, is yes — and the architectural logic behind the renovation is what gives the Carlton its current distinction within the Riviera palace category.
+The answer, broadly, is yes, and the architectural logic behind the renovation is what gives the Carlton its current distinction within the Riviera palace category.
 Interior designer Tristan Auer and Cannes-based architect Richard Lavelle made deliberate choices about what to restore versus what to reinterpret.
 The original hexagonal central staircase received freshly applied gold leaf on its 1913-installed brass banisters rather than replacement hardware.
 The Grand Salon was refinished by the same artisans who maintain the Palace of Versailles, preserving rose-hued marble columns with gilded capitals, Murano glass chandeliers, and frescoed ceilings that cannot be replicated with contemporary materials.
 This is not renovation as reinvention; it is renovation as stewardship, which is a more demanding discipline.

-Elsewhere, the project introduces a French-garden palette — rose pink, pale green, and light gray , applied consistently across lobbies, corridors, and the 369 rooms.
+Elsewhere, the project introduces a French-garden palette, rose pink, pale green, and light gray, applied consistently across lobbies, corridors, and the 369 rooms.
 The soaring lobby, with raised ceilings and restored white stucco columns, reads differently from the compressed, dramatically lit entrances that define newer luxury properties.
 It admits natural light at scale.
 That choice reflects an older confidence: the hotel does not need to manufacture atmosphere through shadow and theatrical furniture placement when the building's proportions and its Croisette position do that work regardless.

 Where Cannes's History Checks In